Local parks forced to close; police to break up social gatherings amid COVID-19 spread

 “We’ve done our best to leave parks open as long as we can, but with the past weekend and the beautiful weather, people just aren’t listening,” said Kathy McKenna, interim director of GHPRD.
 “Our parks that we can lock the gates to, we’re going to do that, and although we can’t completely close Ritter, hopefully that sends a message that we are locking them down the best that we can.”

-The city encouraged anyone who would like to report a complaint about a gathering or nonessential business operating to call 911.
+The city encouraged anyone with a complaint about a gathering or nonessential business operating to call 911.

 In Hurricane, Mayor Scott Edwards announced Monday morning that all public parks in the city would be closed until further notice.